-Meanwhile the Senate investigation committee on power has reported that only two out of the six power generation companies, GENCOs, in Nigeria are meeting targets.
+Meanwhile, the Senate Investigation Committee on Power has reported that only two of the six power generation companies, GENCOs in Nigeria are meeting targets.
 The two are Transcorp Power and Geregu Power.

-In a statement announcing the support, the World Bank said the loan, titled, “Power Sector Recovery Operation (PSRO) of $750 million”, is to improve the reliability of electricity supply, achieve financial and fiscal sustainability, and enhance accountability in the power sector in Nigeria.
+In a statement announcing the support, the World Bank said the loan, titled, “Power Sector Recovery Operation (PSRO) of $750 million,” is to improve the reliability of electricity supply, achieve financial and fiscal sustainability, and enhance accountability in Nigeria’s power sector.